Eyesore123/quote-generator/README.md

 - How routing works in Angular
 - Simple Python functions for data manipulation (quotes)
 - Flask commands
+- That my initial plan for a quote generator was far too restrictive.
+App needs to store more data to db than I thought would be required to ensure a good user experience.

 ## What is still under work:

 - The backend for email subscriptions.
 Also the backend for API calls to fetch quotes on the server-side is still missing.
+I will add server-side API calls to fetch quotes when everything else is working.
-- First and last page buttons for pagination
+- First and last page buttons for pagination.
+- Automatic time zone detection.

 ![4](https://github.com/user-attachments/assets/bff4dc16-eb48-417c-9c12-35a4f62d6272)